IIIMPACT/hungerrush_handheld_docs/content/engineering/processes/ADRs/code-styles.md

 ## Decision

-- Using Sonar Cube in our CI process to enforce code styles in the HandHeld Codebase
+- Using Sonar Cloud in our CI & Local Linting process to enforce code styles in the HandHeld Codebase
-- Using ReSharper/Rider for local linting and fomating
+- Using ReSharper/Rider for local linting and formating

 ## Consequences

-- Formatting and linting will be enforced in the CI process using Sonar linting for detepcting coding issues in real-time and get clear guidance on how to fix them.
+- Formatting and linting will be enforced in the CI process using Sonar linting for detecting coding issues in real-time and get clear guidance on how to fix them.
 - Code will be more readable and structured.
 - will require extra effort to ensure proper linting and code styling is enforced.